 — Keziah Sullivan (@9keziahsullivan) May 19, 2021

 The next plan of action was to exhume the body and attempt to collect the Somerton Man’s DNA.
 The exhumation occurred in May 2021, as part of Operations Persevere and Persist, which look into South Australia’s historical unidentified remains.
-They were brought to the Forensic Sciences SA Lab in Adelaide, where scientists will determine how to best analyze them.
+They were brought to the Forensic Sciences SA Lab in Adelaide, where scientists were tasked with determining how to best analyze them.

 The process is expected to take a while, given the age of the remains.
-SA Lab director Linzi Wilson-Wilde worries it might not be possible, as the embalming process performed before his burial could have degraded the DNA.
-If they’re able to extract some, the hope is to find living descendants.
+SA Lab director Linzi Wilson-Wilde is worried it might not be possible, as the embalming process performed before his burial could have degraded the DNA.